spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-inventory-management-feature.md

 {% endinfo_block %}

-## This section describes an example of how to implement and integrate the warehouse allocation process for product and product offer order items and how this process work.
+## Implement and integrate the warehouse allocation process for product and product offer order items
 This section describes an example of how to implement and integrate the warehouse allocation process for product and product offer order items and how this process work.

 Follow the steps below to install an example for product and product offer warehouse allocations.

 ### Prerequisites